HomeMichigan Online Horse Betting

 The racing season typically starts in April and runs through mid-December.
 Northville Downs is the only remaining standardbred live racing track in Michigan.

 Standardbreds run a one-mile race, but the Northville Downs track is a half-mile oval, so two laps are needed to run the course.
 Beyond live racing, Northville also offers simulcast racing, allowing bettors to gamble on races from around the world in real-time.
+However, there are no off-track betting locations in Michigan as of yet.

 The Northville Downs facility has a partnership with TVG to cover all race betting activity.